CDCgov/ww-inference-model/model_definition.md

 This approach assumes that $G$ and $\alpha$ are constant through time and across individuals.
 In fact, there is substantial inter-individual variability in shedding kinetics and total shedding.
 This approximation is more accurate when population sizes are large.
-Incorporating the expected variability in the observed concentrations as a function of the number of contributing infected individduals is an area of active development.
+Incorporating the expected variability in the observed concentrations as a function of the number of contributing infected individuals is an area of active development.

 We model the shedding kinetics $s(\tau)$ as a discretized, scaled triangular distribution[^Larremore2021]: